 This page is not complete.

 Web performance is the objective time from when a request for content is made until the requested content is displayed in the user's browser and the subjective user experience of load time and runtime.
-Objectively, it is measurable time, in milliseconds, it takes for the the a web page or web application to be downloaded, painted in the user's web browser, and because responsive and interactive.
-Subjectively, it is the users perception of whether content feels slow or fast it takes between the time the user requests the content and the time until the user feels the content requested is available and usable.
-Web performance optimization is the developer process of increasing the subjective and objective web performance.
+Objectively, it is measurable time, in milliseconds, it takes for the web page or web application to be downloaded, painted in the user's web browser, and become responsive and interactive.
+Subjectively, it is the user's perception of whether content feels slow or fast it takes between the time the user requests the content and the time until the user feels the content requested is available and usable.
+Web performance optimization is the developer process of increasing subjective and objective web performance.

 performance culture and